 - Switch between sync & async modes depending on what is best for the API consumer without burdening the authors of the event handler

 Related Architectures & Patterns

 We've built a simple food ordering app that uses a Actions to create and end-to-end async workflow.
 Actions fits into the 3factor architecture as the eventing plumbing to drive business logic easily!

-?
-Watch a demo highlighting scalability and fault-torelant benefits of having event-based backend: https://www.youtube.com/watch?v=Kd72MM39W1U
+- Watch a demo highlighting scalability and fault-tolerance benefits of having event-based backend: https://www.youtube.com/watch?v=Kd72MM39W1U